How To Stop Drinking Alcohol

 3. Learn Your Drinking Triggers And How To Manage Them

-Just about everyone with an addiction to alcohol has a drinking trigger that makes it harder for them to refuse an alcoholic beverage.
+Just about everyone with an alcohol addiction has a drinking trigger that makes it harder for them to refuse an alcoholic beverage.
 For some, it is the encouragement of a bad influence in their life, such as a coworker or friend who also drinks heavily.

 4. Change Your Lifestyle To Avoid Events With Alcohol